CCSK Success Stories: From the Financial Sector

 Ironically, my work over the years has made my weakest area – legal - also the most important and relevant one; especially when it comes to contracts with cloud providers for enterprise projects as well as vendors and managed service providers who run in the cloud.

 Interested in earning your CCSK?
-Download our free CCSK prep-kit here.
+Download our guide to the Certificate of Cloud Security Knowledge (CCSK).